 https://ischool.umd.edu/academics/phd-information-studies/admissions; https://ischool.umd.edu/academics/phd-information-studies/; https://gradschool.umd.edu/funding/assistantship-information; https://gradschool.umd.edu/funding/student-fellowships-awards

 I aim to provide consistent and flexible support for my PhD advisees.
 In general, I am available to meet weekly or biweekly, depending on your needs and the stage of your work.
 I value both my time and yours, and believe our meetings should be as frequent and as long as is productive, but no more than that.
 Regular check-ins should serve to maintain momentum, address challenges, and support your intellectual and professional development.
 To help ensure our advising and research meetings are focused and efficient, I strongly encourage students to prepare and share a brief agenda with me before each meeting.
 These meetings can cover progress updates, brainstorming, feedback, or anything else that feels relevant - including roadblocks - whether academic, logistical, or beyond.
 I’d much rather hear about a potential issue early, even if it turns out to be minor, than too late when it’s harder to address.
+At the end of each meeting, you should take a moment to confirm key action items, next steps, and expectations so that we are on the same page moving forward.
 Open, ongoing communication helps us stay aligned and allows me to better support you.
 I also encourage my advisees to set their semester goals (short-term) and 3–5 year goals (medium-term) at the beginning of each semester so that I can better support you based on your goals.
 Setting clear goals helps provide direction, maintain focus, and track your progress throughout your academic journey.
 We review the goals together and refine them as needed to ensure they remain realistic and aligned with your evolving aspirations.

 Even though our program guarantees funding for all admitted full-time students, typically through teaching assistantships, research assistantships, or university fellowships, I strongly encourage my PhD students to look for opportunities and apply for additional internal and external fellowships and research grants throughout their PhD studies.
 These opportunities include major external awards like the National Science Foundation Graduate Research Fellowship (NSF GRFP; for those eligible), corporate fellowships (e.g., from Microsoft, Google), and dissertation funding such as the National Science Foundation Doctoral Dissertation Research Improvement Grant (NSF DDRIG; I was awarded one during my own PhD study) or the Social Science Research Council (SSRC) fellowships.
 UMD also offers competitive internal funding through programs like TRAILS and AIM.
 When I was a graduate student at Cornell and a postdoc at UW, I applied and received multiple competitive internal grants, and those were very rewarding experiences.
 Preparing these applications helps you clarify your research vision and sharpen your thinking.
 When you receive an award, it gives you more flexibility in your research, adds a strong credential to your CV, and creates more space for us to collaborate on deepening and refining your ideas.
 I'm happy to support you through this process, from identifying appropriate opportunities to brainstorming and reviewing drafts.
 Writing grant proposals is a skill that will serve you well in any research-driven career, and it’s worth developing early.